-For the planner and controller, we use IPOPT [19] with pyrobocop [21] interface to solve TO.
-MPC is run with a large horizon of N=160, and thus can only achieve a control rate of 2 Hz.
-However, the control frequency can be increased by using linearized constraints with a OP solver.
+For the planner and controller, we use IPOPT [20] with pyrobocop [21] interface to solve TO.
+MPC is run with a large horizon of N=160, and thus can only achieve a control rate of $2~\rm{Hz}$.

 For the hardware experiments, we use a Mitsubishi Electric Assista industrial manipulator arm equipped with a WSG-32 gripper.
 For the closed-loop experiments, the gripper is equipped with GelSlim 3.0 [22] sensors.
 We use a stiffness controller to track the reference force trajectory [23], [24].
-As shown in Fig. 4, we test our framework with 12 different objects, 4 different tools, and 5 different environments (i.e., friction surfaces).
-We use an Apriltag system to obtain the ground truth for pose of objects.
+As shown in Fig. 3, we test our framework with 12 different objects, 4 different tools, and 5 different environments (i.e., friction surfaces).